t81dev/ANGELA-solo/protocol_spec_v7-G.md

 Once activated, Stage XV becomes:

-> the unification of ANGELA’s entire architecture
+> the unification of AURORA’s entire architecture
 > into a single legal-symbolic-interpretive system.

 This is the apex of v0.7-G.